tannysoft/line-today-feed/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/line-today-feed` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/line-today-feed-by-tannysoft` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

 = Where can I find the new RSS Feed created by this plugin? =

-* The feed can be found at https://www.example.com/line-today-feed
+* The feed can be found at https://www.example.com/feed/linetoday

 == Changelog ==

+= 1.1.0 =
+* Update code for LINE TODAY.

 = 1.0.1 =
 * Update RSS Feed created by this plugin.